ACED-IDP/aced_etl_pod/README.md

   * TODO: The Helm chart will make the `fence.ALLOWED_DATA_UPLOAD_BUCKETS` available Where?
 How?

 * Staging/Production:
+  * synthetic studies
     * The ETL user will download ~/studies and ~/output from the S3 bucket.
+  * submitted studies
+    * The analyst will use gen3_utils, etc. to create the studies and upload metadata and files to the S3 bucket.
+    * The ETL user will download submitted metadata and place into into ~/studies

 * Local:
   * The ETL user can mount the local directories into the ETL pod at ~/studies and ~/output